Off-Roading for Dummies: 10 Things You Need to Know

-7. Get the right tire.
+7. Choose the right tires.

 The default tire choice for most ‘wheelers is a Mud-Terrain radial.
 And, if your have any muddy trail conditions that you might encounter, it will be worth investing in a set.
 However, not all are created a like.
 If it’s a daily driven 4x4, you’ll want something with good street manors and off-road attributes.
-Tires such as Nitto Trail Grapplers are a great example of balancing on- and off-road performance.
+Tires such as Nitto Trail Grapplers and Ridge Grapplers are a great example of balancing on- and off-road performance.
 If you happen to ‘wheel in a dry or rock-heavy environment, an aggressive all-terrain such as the Nitto Terra Grappler G2 would be a great option as well.